a3gz/chubby/README.md

 Chubby version `^2` depends on Slim `4.3.0` to keep PHP requirement down to `PHP 7.1`.
 If a higher version of PHP is available, changing Slim dependency version to `^4` should work since we'e still in the same major version... but I haven't tried this yet.

+This version is more opinionated that Chubby `^1` because some of the things that were taken care of by Slim are now under our control.
+The new directory `src/fat` contains classes that help with:

+ * Initiating the `App`.
+ * Adding an error handler.
+ * Solving `HttpNotFoundException` in a way that makes it easy to customize by simply editing `config.php`.
+ * Bringing back Slim3's `Environment::mock()` to make console requests possible by mocking an HTTP request.

 ## Contact the author

 I would welcome comments, suggestions and brainstorming-like ideas.